 - Exact Words: "You're gonna burn for this."

 - Fan Disservice: Dean is looking forward to spending time with the saloon girls...until he sees them.

-- Fantastically Indifferent: Samuel Colt, who barely grunts when handed a mobile phone as proof of Sam's story.
-Sam is bemused at this underreaction.
+- Fantastically Indifferent: Samuel Colt, who barely grunts when handed a cell phone as proof of Sam's story.
+Sam is bemused at this under-reaction.

-Colt: When you've done this job as long as I have, a giant from the future with some magic brick doesn't exactly give you the vapours.
+Colt: When you've done this job as long as I have, a giant from the future with some magic brick doesn't exactly give you the vapors.